-We were touring Lisbon on tram 28 that brings you up and down Lisbon hills and to the historic parts of the city.
-Most Lisbon sights are along the tram 28 route or just a short walk away which makes tram an ideal way to explore Lisbon, the sunny capital of Portugal.
+This blog post tells you how to tour Lisbon on tram 28.
+The tram brings you up and down Lisbon hills to the historic parts of the city.
+Most Lisbon sights are along the tram 28 route or just a short walk away which makes tram the best way to explore Lisbon, the sunny capital of Portugal.

 Lisbon is the warmest capital of Europe and a good year-round destination.
 We went to Lisbon in winter and with this post I want to show you what touring Lisbon on tram 28 is like and what Lisbon looks like from the tram.

 Instead of ruining its old pre-war trams Lisbon decided to save them.
 Today the trams are much loved and the city is famous them.
 On four of the five Lisbon tram lines (12, 15, 18, 25 and 28) old models are used and line 15 to Belem is the only line operated by where modern trams.

 The Lisbon public transport website is the place for general information on Lisbon trams.
 Here is a link to Lisbon tram timetables and routes.

 In addition Lisbon has a red tourist tram that pretty much follows the same route as the regular number 28 with the difference that the tourist tram has guidance and a higher fare.

 To get to the city from Lisbon airport you can simply take the metro.
 We examined the Metro ticket machine and of the many ticket options we took Viva Viagem electronic cards that are valid on all public transport.

 That was a good but not an optimal choice.
 Our aim was to buy day tickets that give you unlimited travel but as we traveled the tickets ran out of money in the afternoon so we had to go and top them up at metro stations.